Multichannel Ecommerce: Types, Tools and Best Practices

 You know why you should sell on multiple ecommerce platforms, and we’ve explained the types of software and platforms that support ecommerce efforts.
 Now it’s time to get familiar with some best practices:

-- By choosing channels based on profitability, you’ll avoid spending money where there’s little opportunity to achieve a good ROI
+• By choosing channels based on profitability, you’ll avoid spending money where there’s little opportunity to achieve a good ROI

-- When you use software that complements your platform, you can adapt your strategy to your customer’s needs
+• When you use software that complements your platform, you can adapt your strategy to your customer’s needs

-- With an inventory management process, you’ll save time and prevent errors
+• With an inventory management process, you’ll save time and prevent errors

-- Retargeting ads can help remind would-be customers about your products and services and increase the likelihood of a sale
+• Retargeting ads can help remind would-be customers about your products and services and increase the likelihood of a sale

-- Engaging with customers across all your channels can encourage them to become loyal to your brand
+• Engaging with customers across all your channels can encourage them to become loyal to your brand

-- Centralizing your analytics data will save you time and help you make smarter business decisions
+• Centralizing your analytics data will save you time and help you make smarter business decisions

-Before you choose a channel, ask yourself if it makes fiscal sense for your company to be a part of it.
-Is it a good fit for your products, services, teams, and customers?
-And for your business strategy?
 Then consider whether the costs associated with the platform are acceptable.
 It’s more than likely you’ll have multiple channels that are right for you.
 But focus on mastering one at a time.
 Start with what will be the most profitable and explore others later.

 Choose a channel that allows you to adapt to your customers’ needs.
 If something about them changes, would the platform allow you to change how you do business?
 On Etsy, you may want to highlight the craft that goes into your product.
-While on eBay, you may want to highlight its value for the cost.
-On Amazon, you might want to point out how well- or low-stocked you are, or participate in a limited-time sale.

 The more channels you run, the more logistical challenges you’ll face, and the more processes you’ll need when stocks become low or demand is high.
 This is where you’ll need good inventory management.
-It’s good practice to sync your inventory management across all of your platforms from one place.
-You’ll save time and reduce the likelihood of errors that alienate customers and detract from your revenue.

-Enable customers to engage across all channels
+Enable Customers to Engage Across all channels

 Use social media networks to engage with customers and communicate your offers to them.
 This will help you to enhance customer loyalty.
 Keep an eye on their behavior and learn what their habits are.
 With JivoChat’s omnichannel business messenger, you can engage with prospective and current customers across many different channels.